lumeland/lume.land/docs/configuration/create-a-config-file.md

 ---
-step: 7
 title: Create a config file
+order: 1
 ---

-We have been using Lume with the default configuration.
-But in most cases you will need to configure the site build to better adapt to your needs.
-There's the `_config.ts` file for that purpose.
+**Lume** has a default behaviour that is enough for simple cases, but if you want to copy or process additional files, use plugins or change some default settings, you must create a configuration file.

+The configuration file is a `_config.ts` or `_config.js`, saved in the site's root directory.

 ## Create a _config file

 Although it can be created manually Lume provides the `lume init` command to configure Lume and Deno easily.

-After running `lume init`, Lume will ask you some questions:
+After running `lume init`, Lume will ask you a couple of questions:

-### Use TypeScript for the configuration file

-Type `y` (yes) to create the configuration file in TypeScript (it will create the file `config.ts`), or `n` (no, by default) to create it in JavaScript.
+- **Use TypeScript for the configuration file:** Type `y` (yes) to create the configuration file in TypeScript (it will create the file `config.ts`), or `n` (no, by default) to create it in JavaScript.

-### Plugins

-Then, you can use some plugins provided by Lume.
-For now, let's skip this step by pressing `Enter`.
+- **Plugins**: Then, you can use some plugins provided by Lume.
+This is a convenient way to import and use plugins.

 Once the command finish you will see 3 new files: